-- 11. For paragraph 8 of Schedule 3 substitute- - "8A.-(1) The treatment with sludge of land which is not agricultural land within the meaning of the 1989 Regulations if- - (a) it results in ecological improvement, or in the case of the treatment of land used for non-food crops not grown in short term rotation with food crops, it results in benefit to agriculture;

-- (b) it does not cause the concentration in the soil of any of the elements listed in column 1 of the soil table set out in Schedule 2 to the 1989 Regulations to exceed the limit specified in column 2 of the table; and - (c) no more 250 tonnes of sludge per hectare is used on the land in any period of twelve months. - (2) The storage in a secure container or lagoon (or, in the case of dewatered sludge, in a secure place) of sludge intended to be used for land treatment in reliance upon the exemption conferred by subparagraph (1) if- - (a) the sludge is stored at the place where it is to be used; - (b) no sludge is stored at a distance less than- - (i) 10 metres from any watercourse; - (ii) 50 metres from any spring or well, or from any borehole not used to supply water for domestic or food production purposes; - (iii ) 250 metres from any borehole used to supply water for domestic or food production purposes; - (c) no sludge is stored within a zone defined by a 50 day travel time for groundwater to reach a groundwater source used to supply water for domestic or food production purposes; - (d) no sludge is stored within 0.3 metres of the top of an open storage container or within 0.75 metres of the top of an earthbank tank or lagoon; - (e) no sludge is stored for a period of more than twelve months; and - (f) no more than 1,250 tonnes of sludge is stored at any one time. - (4) In this paragraph and paragraph 8B below- - (a) "the 1989 Regulations" means the Sludge (Use in Agriculture) Regulations 1989[12]; and - (b) "sludge" (in relation to sewage) has the meaning given by regulation 2(1) of the 1989 Regulations. - 8B.
-The storage in a secure container or lagoon (or, in the case of dewatered sludge, in a secure place) of sludge which is to be used in accordance with the 1989 Regulations if-
+- 10. For paragraph 8 of Schedule 3 substitute - - "8A.
+(1) The treatment with sludge of land which is not agricultural land within the meaning of the 1989 Regulations if - - (a) it results in ecological improvement, or in the case of the treatment of land used for non-food crops not grown in short term rotation with food crops, it results in benefit to agriculture; - (b) it does not cause the concentration in the soil of any of the elements listed in column 1 of the soil table set out in Schedule 2 to the 1989 Regulations to exceed the limit specified in column 2 of the table; and - (c) no more 250 tonnes of sludge per hectare is used on the land in any period of twelve months. - (2) The storage in a secure container or lagoon (or, in the case of dewatered sludge, in a secure place) of sludge intended to be used for land treatment in reliance upon the exemption conferred by subparagraph (1) if - - (a) the sludge is stored at the place where it is to be used; - (b) no sludge is stored at a distance less than - - (i) 10 metres from any watercourse; - (ii) 50 metres from any spring or well, or from any borehole not used for a domestic water supply; - (iii) 250 metres from any borehole used for a domestic water supply; - (c) no sludge is stored within a zone defined by a 50 day travel time for groundwater to reach a groundwater source used for a domestic supply; - (d) no sludge is stored within 0.3 metres of the top of an open storage container or within 0.75 metres of the top of an earthbank tank or lagoon;

-- (a) the sludge is stored at the place where it is to be used; - (b) no sludge is stored at a distance less than- - (i) 10 metres from any watercourse; - (ii) 50 metres from any spring or well, or from any borehole not used to supply water for domestic or food production purposes; - (iii) 250 metres from any borehole used to supply water for domestic or food production purposes; - (c) no sludge is stored within a zone defined by a 50 day travel time for groundwater to reach a groundwater source used to supply water for domestic or food production purposes; - (d) no sludge is stored within 0.3 metres of the top of an open storage container or within 0.75 metres of the top of an earthbank tank or lagoon; - (e) no sludge is stored for a period of more than twelve months; and - (f) no more than 1,250 tonnes of sludge is stored at any one time.".
+- (e) no sludge is stored for a period of more than six months; and - (f) no more than 1,250 tonnes of sludge is stored at any one time. - (4) In this paragraph and paragraph 8B below - - (a) "the 1989 Regulations" means the Sludge (Use in Agriculture) Regulations 1989[10]; and - (b) "sludge" and "used" (in relation to sludge) have the meaning given by regulation 2(1) of the 1989 Regulations. - 8B.
+The storage in a secure container or lagoon (or, in the case of dewatered sludge, in a secure place) of sludge which is to be used in accordance with the 1989 Regulations if - - (a) the sludge is stored at the place where it is to be used; - (b) no sludge is stored at a distance less than - - (i) 10 metres from any watercourse; - (ii) 50 metres from any spring or well, or from any borehole not used for a domestic water supply; - (iii) 250 metres from any borehole used for a domestic water supply; - (c) no sludge is stored within a zone defined by a 50 day travel time for groundwater to reach a groundwater source used for a domestic water supply; - (d) no sludge is stored within 0.3 metres of the top of an open storage container or within 0.75 metres of the top of an earthbank tank or lagoon; - (e) no sludge is stored for a period of more than six months; and - (f) no more than 1,250 tonnes of sludge is stored at any one time.".